Pasta Shapes From A to Z

 Lasagna noodles are used to create that old time favorite baked pasta dish.
 Use this flat pasta to create the layers of your next eggplant lasagna.

-Lasagnetti is the miniature version of the the Lasagna.
-Although you wouldn't use it to make a mini Lasagna it's a fun shape to use with your favorite pesto recipe.
+Lasagnetti is the miniature version of the the lasagna.
+Although you wouldn't use it to make a mini lasagna it's a fun shape to use with your favorite pesto recipe.

 Linguini is a flat pasta the length of spaghetti and is the all time famous pasta used in Linguini and clam sauce.
 Have it red or white.

-Lumaconi closely resemble their name sake as being the Snails Shell.
+Lumaconi closely resemble their name sake as being the snails shell.
 A uniquely large pasta shape you can stuff just as easily a large pasta shell.

 Manicotti.
 A giant, hollow pasta resembling penne pasta is great for stuffed and backed pasta dishes filled with a Ricotta mixture and topped with a marinara sauce.

-Mezze Maniche (Man-e-kay) means short sleeves as in short sleeves of a shirt.
+Mezze maniche (Man-e-kay) means short sleeves as in short sleeves of a shirt.
 Great shape for an Italian meat sauce!

-Mostaccioli or little Mustache, much like the Manicotti, resembles the Penne Pasta.
+Mostaccioli or little Mustache, much like the manicotti, resembles the penne pasta.
 Mostaccioli is also an Italian cookie.

-Orechetti or little Ears is a hearty bite sized pasta shaped like little hats.
-Traditionally used in an Italian pasta recipe made with Sausage and broccoli rabe.
+Orechetti or little ears is a hearty bite sized pasta shaped like little hats.
+Traditionally used in an Italian pasta recipe made with sausage and broccoli rabe.

 Orzo pasta is small enough to be used in a pasta soup or in a chopped vegetable pasta salad.
 It resembles rice but bigger.

-Paccheri is a jumbo sized Rigatoni with out the ridges.
-Another great pasta shape to use for a Bolognese sauce or other bold pasta sauce recipes.
+Paccheri is a jumbo sized rigatoni with out the ridges.
+Another great pasta shape to use for a bolognese sauce or other bold pasta sauce recipes.

-Pennette pasta is a smaller version of a standard Penne Pasta. "ini" or "ette" is an extenuation of an Italian word explaining how small it is.
+Pennette pasta is a smaller version of a standard Penne Pasta. "ini" or "ette" is an extension of an Italian word explaining how small it is.
 This would be a nice little shape for an Italian pasta salad.

 Rahetti is shaped like a tennis racket.
 This unusual type of pasta is what I would call pasta art or nouveau pasta.
 A fun shape for a kids meal as well as a pasta salad.